sigcsets/sigcse2022/_authors/workshops.md

 {% include authorguidelines-planning.html %}

-This year the Technical Symposium will be a fully virtual conference.
-Therefore, proposers must be committed to hold the workshop in virtual mode and the proposal must include clear plans for running the workshop in virtual mode.
+This year the Technical Symposium is planned to be held on-site in Providence; however, we expect there will be virtual attendees as well.
+The proposals must clearly state how the workshop would be run on-site and either suggest a plan to accommodate remote attendees or explain why this would not be feasible.

-- Workshops are three hours long
+- Workshops are three hours long.
-- A workshop fee (in addition to conference registration) may be required for workshop participants
+- A workshop fee (in addition to conference registration) may be required for workshop participants.
-- Enrollment limits (maximum enrollment) can be suggested by the proposer, but may be changed as needed
+- Enrollment limits (maximum enrollment) can be suggested by the proposer, but may be changed as needed.
-- It is unknown what platform will be provided for virtual workshops; therefore it is unknown what features will be available in the virtual workshop space.
+- It is unknown what platform will be provided for virtual workshops; therefore it currently is unknown what features will be available in the virtual workshop space.

 ## Review Criteria and Process